doganbros/purpie/SOFTWARE-SPEC.md

 This section introduces the main decorators used in this application

 - #### IsAuthenticated
-    The isAuthenticated decorator wraps over the AuthGuard to avoid writing lots of boilerplates while passing permissions to the AuthGuard.
+    The IsAuthenticated decorator wraps over the AuthGuard to avoid writing lots of boilerplates while passing permissions to the AuthGuard.

+- #### UserZoneRole
+    The UserZoneRole decorator wraps over the UserZoneGuard to avoid writing lots of boilerplates while passing permissions to the it.
+It also extends the IsAuthenticated decorators so if you do not need to specify it while using it on a route.

 ### Middlewares Used in this application
 This section introduces the main middlewares used in this application.